 The 12 Best Places to Visit in Alberta, Canada

-It is the perfect destination for the outdoorsy person, as well as the partial or wannabe outdoorsy person (more where I fall).
-There seem to be thousands of picturesque nature shots, and if you aren’t the type to hike 32 miles and camp for 4 days you still can get to a ton of awesome spots.
+It is the ultimate place for the outdoorsy person, and for all of us wannabes (that’d be me).
+There seem to be endless numbers of gorgeous nature shots, and if you aren’t the type to hike 32 miles and camp for 4 days you still can get to a ton of fantastic spots.

 Before knowing Calgary I was skeptical.
 I saw incredible pictures, but I of all people know how Photoshop works.
 I’m acquainted with cold weather, but I was worried that Canada would be too extreme.

 One trip ultimately converted me.
 The lakes really are that turquoise color, there really are amazing mountain views at every corner, and of course the uncomfortably polite Canadians are there to help you every step of the way.

-This list below highlights a couple traveler hot spots, but is in no way complete, and just because an activity is listed at one park doesn’t mean it can only be done or seen there as there seem to be a million Canadian national parks.
+This list below spotlights a couple traveler “must-sees”, but is in no way finished.
+Just because an activity is listed at one park doesn’t mean it can only be done there.
+There seem to be an endless amount of Canadian national parks.

 Alberta Tourist Attractions: Best Places to Visit

 Jasper National Park

-One of the top Alberta tourist attractions is without a doubt are Canada’s National Parks!
-They are so incredible it almost feels wrong to include them so “casually” in this post.
+One of the most popular Alberta tourist attractions is definitely Canada’s National Parks!
+They are so amazing it almost feels wrong to include them so “informally” in this list.

-Jasper is also the site of the Maligne Canyon, Mount Edith Cavell, and the Columbia Icefields (more on those below).
+Jasper is also the site of the Maligne Canyon, Mount Edith Cavell (read more here), and the Columbia Icefields (more on those below).

 Maligne Canyon Trail